-In 2008, after having litigated a variety of real estate disputes for nearly 40 years, Mr. Gruber turned the bulk of his professional attention to helping parties resolve their disputes by way of arbitration and mediation so as to avoid litigating their matters in the Superior or Federal courts.
+In 2008, after having litigated a variety of real estate disputes for nearly 40 years, Mr. Gruber turned the bulk of his professional attention to helping parties resolve their disputes by way of arbitration and mediation.

-Mr. Gruber received his Bachelor’s degree in 1966 with honors from UCLA’s School of Business Administration, now the Anderson School of Management, and his Juris Doctor from the UCLA School of Law in 1969, having passed the July 1969 Bar Exam and being sworn in as a California attorney in January 1970..
+Mr. Gruber received his bachelor’s degree in 1966 with honors from UCLA’s School of Business Administration, now the Anderson School of Management, and his Juris Doctor from the UCLA School of Law in June, 1969, having passed the July 1969 California Bar Exam and being sworn in as a California attorney in January 1970.
 Mr. Gruber was admitted to the Bar of the United States Supreme Court in 1985, the Ninth Circuit Court of Appeals in 1976, and the Central, Southern, and Northern Districts of California in 1970, 1972, and 2002, respectively.

-For nearly 40 years, Mr. Gruber was a civil litigator in real estate, business and commercial matters before turning his attention in 2008 almost exclusively to alternative dispute resolution.
-For more than 30 years, Mr. Gruber has been an active member of the American Arbitration Association’s National Panel of Commercial Arbitrators, and for the past several years has been a member of the American Arbitration Association’s Complex Litigation Panel.
-Mr. Gruber has been a judge pro tem for the San Diego Superior Court, handling approximately a dozen matters as a settlement conference judge.
+For nearly 40 years, Mr. Gruber was a civil litigator in real estate, business, and commercial matters before turning his attention in 2008 almost exclusively to alternative dispute resolution.
+For more than 30 years, Mr. Gruber has been an active member of the American Arbitration Association’s National Panels of Commercial and Consumer Arbitrators, and for the past several years has been a member of the American Arbitration Association’s Complex Litigation Panel.
+Mr. Gruber has also served as judge pro tem for the San Diego Superior Court.

 As a major part of Mr. Gruber’s professional career, he has been, and continues to be, an adjunct professor at USD’s School of Law, teaching the live client Civil Clinic continuously since 1990 and the live client Landlord-Tenant Clinic from 2008 to 2013.
 These are mentoring programs for law students who are allowed by the California State Supreme Court and the California Bar to practice law in the civil arena for clients otherwise unable to afford attorneys.
 From 2012 to 2018, Mr. Gruber also served as in house counsel for Keller Williams San Diego Central Coastal.